-Mono Red Aggro Deck Guide – Throne of Eldraine Standard – October 2019
+Mono Red Aggro Deck Guide – Theros Beyond Death Standard – January 2020

 Mono Red Aggro (or also known as Red Deck Wins abbreviated to RDW) has one goal: To reduce the opponent’s life total to 0 as quickly as possible.
-This deck archetype is always around in Standard in one form or another, and is well positioned in the meta when there are an abundance of slower and greedier decks to keep them in check.
+This deck archetype is always around in Standard in one form or another, and is well positioned in the metagame when there are an abundance of slower and greedier decks to keep them in check.
 This is especially true at the beginning of a new set, when everybody is trying out new cards and unrefined decks.
 If you wish to take advantage of this for climbing the ladder, give Mono Red Aggro a shot!

-The core strategy of the deck is simple – to defeat your opponent as quickly as possible using creatures and spells with lower mana costs.
+The core strategy of the deck is simple – to defeat your opponent as quickly as possible using creatures and spells with lower mana costs than most decks.
 The deck however, is not as one dimensional as it seems.
 You need to make decisions each turn on whether to go directly to your opponent, or balance dealing damage to their planeswalkers and creatures.

 Mono Red is all about using your resources as best as you can, and the best players play around the hostile environment that may be met such as lifegain, boardwipe and big beefy creatures that get your way.
-The main thing is to not to put yourself in a card disadvantage, and waste cards on your opponent’s blockers and planeswalkers unless absolutely necessary.
-Though you have access to cards like Light Up the Stage and Experimental Frenzy, they may not be enough to help you come back from opponents that have stabilized already.
+The main thing is to not to put yourself in a huge card disadvantage, though you have access to cards like Light Up the Stage and Experimental Frenzy, they may not be enough to help you come back from opponents that have stabilized already.

 Budget Card Substitutions